sparker888/sparker888-archive/README.md

 **Why CSS-in-JS (Emotion and Styled Components)?**

-*I'll assume you're on board the CSS-in-JS train by now, but if now, I encourage you to check out [CSS in JS, an Emotional Topic devMode.fm podcast episode](https://devmode.fm/episodes/css-in-js-an-emotional-topic).
+*I'll assume you're on board the CSS-in-JS train by now, but if not, I encourage you to check out [CSS in JS, an Emotional Topic devMode.fm podcast episode](https://devmode.fm/episodes/css-in-js-an-emotional-topic).
 There are some really nice advantages to working with Styled Components (CSS-in-JS), including:*

 * Local Scoping
 * Encapsulation